camilafbarcellos/sys-compass/README.md

 [↑ Back to top](#compass-sys-compass)

 ## :exclamation: Know Issues
-- The MongoDB collections and entities [Users](#user-entity), [Posts](#post-entity) and [Comments](#comment-entity) are totally individual and don't share any relationship (OneToMany and ManyToOne)
+- The MongoDB collections and entities [Users](#user-entity), [Posts](#post-entity) and [Comments](#comment-entity) are totally individual and don't share any relationship with eachother (OneToMany and ManyToOne)
-- Home page without mobile responsiveness, the layout only fits sceens with resolution greater than or equal to 1024
+- Homepage without mobile responsiveness, the layout only fits sceens with resolution greater than or equal to 1024
-- Mostly home page buttons are purely visual, the only functional ones are related to adding a new post, adding a new comment, liking/desliking a post and the toggle to show/hide the friends lists
+- Mostly homepage buttons are purely visual, the only functional ones are related to adding a new post, adding a new comment, liking/disliking a post and the toggle to show/hide the friends lists

 ## :camera_flash: Screenshots
 ### Register page